Harness engineering

 - `src/SCREENS.ts`: Screen name constants- `src/ROUTES.ts`: Route definitions and builders- `src/NAVIGATORS.ts`: Navigator configurationSkills

 Section titled “Skills”Agent Skills is an open standard for extending AI agents with specialized capabilities.
-Skills package domain-specific knowledge and workflows that agents can use to perform specific tasks.
+Skills package domain-specific knowledge and workflows that agents can use for specific tasks.

 You can mention a skill explicitly, or the model may decide to do it by itself.